 - Try to use ‘non destructive‘ sampling and chopping techniques where possible as these avoid creating duplicate sounds unnecessarily (e.g. convert chops using the ‘non-destructive slice’ option, use program pad parameters etc).

-MPC X, MPC One & MPC Live Tutorials
+MPC X, MPC One, MPC Key & MPC Live Tutorials